 Read Amanda’s bio

-The Department of Athletics at The College of New Jersey strives to achieve national excellence by consistently ranking amongst the top institutions in the Director’s Cup poll.
-As educators we value diversity and seek to foster an inclusive environment to further enrich the academic, athletics and leadership experiences of our student-athletes.
+The Department of Athletics at The College of New Jersey strives to achieve national excellence by consistently ranking among the top institutions in the Director’s Cup poll.
+As educators, we value diversity and seek to foster an inclusive environment to further enrich the academic, athletics, and leadership experiences of our student-athletes.
 The Department encourages lifelong learning for all members of our community and views it as a vital component of our ethos.
-By accomplishing these objectives we believe our athletics program better prepares our student-athletes, coaches and administrators for leadership in a global society.
+By accomplishing these objectives we believe our athletics program better prepares our student-athletes, coaches, and administrators for leadership in a global society.

 Read Karen’s bio

 The office of Auxiliary and Contract Services is responsible for leading campus enterprise units, including, but not limited to; campus dining services, conference and event Services, summer residential camps and conferences, the bookstore, as well as the campus beverage, vending, laundry, and micro-refrigerator contracts.
 We strive for excellence by generating revenues through leading cutting-edge programs and partnerships to support the contemporary facilities of the College.
 We do this by providing and leading a variety of essential quality services for all members of the College and external community.